 We condemn animal abuse committed for ecological study in national parks

-Last 21th of June, CARE received a report that there is a cat suffering from tightened neck which was decomposing by location tracking device.
+On 21st of June, 2016 we CARE received a report that there is a cat suffering from the tightened neck which was decomposing by a location tracking device.

 After receiving the report, Without Bukhan Mountain National Park Office’s help, after four attempts, CARE hardly rescued the cat and took the cat to the hospital for surgery (Picture 3, 4 and 5).